Scroll Top

 Cascade’s CCA Cost Recovery and Credit Filing

 On March 1, 2024, Cascade filed with Washington Utilities and Transportation Commission for approval to bill a WA Climate Act Fee and WA Climate Act Credit.
-This filing has a requested effective date of May 1, 2024.
+This filing is effective as of June 1, 2024.

 Expected bill impacts of this filing are provided in the table below: